-We can also perform more complex-shape modeling tasks, such as the creation of complex surfaces and solid models.
+With NX, more complex-shape modeling tasks can also be done, such as the creation of complex surfaces and solid models.
 For example, creating swept features along 3D curves; lofted features using conic methods; and meshes of points and curves.